“When I saw her, I marveled greatly.”

 The picture here in Revelation chapter 17 is an alluring, enticing picture of immorality and idolatry, and this is the way sin works.
 This is the way temptation works.
 This is the way the devil works.
 It’s not like the devil comes with a red suit and a pitchfork and says, “Hey, do this, and you’ll experience death.”
 No, the way sin, temptation, the devil works is he allures, he entices us with that which looks good, that which marvels our eyes or our desires, and seems to promise that which is good, seems to promise that which satisfies.
 We want that.
 Something that we might desire.

 The whole picture here in Revelation chapter 17 is a reminder to us that sin is appealing.
 It’s enticing, and we need to run from it.
-In our lives today, we’re all tempted in different ways, and we’re tempted in ways that look like this would be good for us.
+We’re all tempted in different ways.
 Think this, desire this, say this, do this, decide this, run after this, and you will be happier.
 You will be more satisfied.
 It will give you what you want, when it doesn’t.
 It doesn’t.
 We need to hear Revelation chapter 17 just shouting out over and above the enticing beauty, so to speak, of immorality and idolatry.
 It doesn’t satisfy.
 It’s not beautiful.